srjilarious/testz/README.md

 }
 ```

-The test functions all end in `Test` and are public.
+The test functions are simply any public function in a module you pass into `discoverTests`.
 The `testz` library has a number of `expectXYZ` functions you can use to make assertions in your code.
 If one fails, `testz` will capture the name of the failed test, error message, and stack trace (with contextual lines).

 ### Test Runner

-Here is an example test runner program, showing test discovery and using the built in test runner with standard argument parsing.
+Here is an example test runner program that you would create in your project.
+It shows test discovery and using the built in test runner with standard argument parsing.

 ```tests/main.zig
 const std = @import("std");